Compensation & benefits managers

 Save Image

 Data on higher education choices for Compensation & benefits managers from The Department of Education and Census Bureau.
-The most common major for Compensation & benefits managers is Business but a relatively high number of Compensation & benefits managers hold a major in Business.
+The most common major for Compensation & benefits managers is Business but the most specialized major according to RCA in 2024 were Business.

 Majors